Coboundaries and eigenvalues of finitary S-adic systems: The constant-length -adic case

 The following example gives a recipe to find constant-length directive sequences which have a non-trivial height.
-We formulate it to generate straight, recognizable directive sequences; by modifying the first two ingredients appropriately (e.g. using Lemma \ref{one-sided-recog} to obtain one-sided recognizability), we can also generate one-sided examples.
+We formulate it to generate straight, recognizable directive sequences, by modifying the first two ingredients appropriately.